 The CHRM program enjoys a long history within the university.
 It consistently attracts students who are interested in learning the theory, policy and legal frameworks behind the employment relationship, and how these can be applied should they choose to work in the field.
 Students in the program benefit from the resources of the University of Toronto's Centre for Industrial Relations and Human Resources.
 The Centre, which is located adjacent to Woodsworth College, was founded in 1965 and has become a leading centre for graduate research in the field.
-The first Master of Industrial Relations (MIR) program at an English language university in Canada was established at the Centre in 1975, and was followed by a Ph.D. program in 1986.
+The first Master of Industrial Relations (MIR) program at an English language university in Canada was established at the Centre in 1975 and was followed by a Ph.D. program in 1986.

-The faculty at the Centre are known internationally for their research, and have written major textbooks in Canada in the areas of labour economics, human resource management, union-management relations, industrial relations and research methods.
+The faculty at the Centre are known internationally for their research and have written major textbooks in Canada in the areas of labour economics, human resource management, union-management relations, industrial relations and research methods.
 The faculty have also been involved in many significant policy initiatives in industrial relations in Canada and are active in major international organizations.
 This involvement in research and in national and international activities is reflected in their teaching for all CIRHR sponsored program.
-On July 1, 2013 the CHRM program was integrated with the Centre for Industrial Relations and Human Resources, while remaining affiliated with Woodsworth College.